-Welcome to my Ultimate Perfect World Barbarian Build Guide.
-I would like to start off by saying that I think Barbarians are one of the best classes in Perfect world International.
-I have spent considerable hours playing my Barbarian, and practicing the art of “Tanking”, in order to give you the best information I can gather.
+Welcome to my ultimate Perfect World International Barbarian build guide.
+I would like to start off by saying that I think Barbarians are one of the best classes in Perfect World International.
+I have spent considerable hours playing my Barbarian, and practicing the art of “Tanking,” in order to give you the best information I can gather.

-Barbarians have two forms, Human form and tiger form.
+Barbarians have two forms, a human form, and a tiger form.
 Both have their advantages and disadvantages, and both should be considered when building your Barbarian.
 Tiger form is the form you will be in during squad play, if you are the primary tank, while you may find human form better while soloing and doing normal questing.

 Tiger form is your Tank form.
-True form skill is the skill that transforms you into a tiger, it also give you an HP increase and speed increase at the cost of damage output.
-You are also given the skill of shape shifting intensify, this in a physical defense increase, and is a passive skill.
+True form skill is the skill that transforms you into a tiger; it also gives you an HP increase and speed increase at the cost of damage output.
+You are also given the skill of shapeshifting intensify, this in a physical defense increase, and is a passive skill.
 Those coupled with the multiple aggro effect skills and D.O.T’s are what make Tiger form the only real way to tank properly.
 It is perfectly acceptable to stay in tiger form all the time.
 Some people will focus only on the Tiger form skills, especially at lower levels when spirit points can be hard to come by.

-Part two of my Ultimate Perfect world Barbarian Build Guide is about weapons and understanding what each one offers.
-As a Barbarian, you are forced to use Axes in order to utilize your skill tree
+As a Barbarian, you are forced to use axes in order to utilize your skill tree

-4.)Poleaxes-Attack speed is 0.91 attacks per second.
+- Poleaxes: Attack speed is 0.91 attacks per second.
 Their average minimum damage is 4th, their average maximum damage is 2nd, and their DPS is 4th.
-This would be a last resort, or only something I would consider if I liked the weapons add-ons.
+This would be a last resort or only something I would consider if I liked the weapons add-ons.

-Part three of the ultimate Barbarian guide is going to cover gear.
 Gear is pretty straight forward.
 There really is no great secret.
 Always use heavy armor.
-Its that simple.
+It's that simple.
 And always try to make or purchase the best armor you can.
 When you reach higher levels and want to start adding shards (wait till after 50), go with HP stones.
 That is really all you need to know, but I will try to supply you with a little more detail in the matter.

 Never buy your gear from the vendor.
 This is the bottom of the barrel gear.
 I will tell you to always make your own or buy something from the Auction house.
 Never settle for the junk.
 It really makes a difference.

-Rings-Always Physical Rings.
-I like to stick with either quest rings or Legendary rings, Crazed lupines are usually pretty cheap and excellent ones to start with if you can.
+- Rings: I like to stick with either quest rings or legendary rings, crazed lupines are usually pretty cheap and excellent ones to start with if you can.
 Misty forest rings are the goal for many Barbarians, I tend to agree, I like them a lot, but there are others, any that increase accuracy or offer +% critical rates, are good.
 Any extra vitality you may be able to get out of these is good also.

-Ornaments-I suggest you use Elemental necklaces and waist.
-Although it is not a terrible thing to use Physical ones, this is an area you can add to your magical defense without a huge lose in other areas of concern.
-If you use elemental, always look for +HP, and +MP bonuses here.
+- Ornaments: I suggest you use elemental necklaces and waist.
+Although it is not a terrible thing to use physical ones, this is an area you can add to your magical defense without a huge loss in other areas of concern.
+If you use elemental, always look for +HP and +MP bonuses here.

-Shards- Any Barbarian Build that I will ever talk about will take HP Shards.
-Always.
+- Shards: Any Barbarian build that I will ever talk about will take HP shards.
 There is no better stat for a Barbarian to add to.

 One thing that many people do not consider when building a Barbarian, or teaching someone how to build a Barbarian, is.
-Your not going to be a tank right out of the gate.
+You're not going to be a tank right out of the gate.
 In fact, you will seldom get the opportunity to tank before level 50.
-It’s just the way it is, you don’t have the skills or HP level to do it much earlier on any consistent basis.
-So, in the mean time, this gives you an opportunity to strengthen your Barbarian in other ways.
+It’s just the way it is; you don’t have the skills or HP level to do it much earlier on any consistent basis.
+So, in the meantime, this gives you an opportunity to strengthen your Barbarian in other ways.

 Before you decide what your Barbarian build is going to look like, statistically, it is important to always remember that your axes need 6 strength points and 1 dexterity point every other level.
 This only leaves you with 3 spare points, every other level.
 Most will tell you to put it all into Vitality.
 You can, but it is not the only way you have to do this.
 You do have some options as a Barbarian.
-While I can not say that one of these builds are better than the other, I play a barbarian on a PE server and I play him as a Tank, so, I use my Tank build.
+While I can not say that one of these builds is better than the other, I play a Barbarian on a PE server, and I play him as a Tank, so, I use my Tank build.

-Part five of the Ultimate Perfect World International Barbarian Build Guide is going to cover Skills.
-And there are a lot of skills to cover.
-I will try to not drag it out too long though.
+I will try not to drag it out too long though.
 I will also not go crazy with what the skills are and their descriptions, there are other places on the web you can go to find that information.

 Skills are always broken down like this for me.
 There are Passive, Buffs, Defensive, and Attack skills.